 It should be noted, I have neve ever confused crony trade with free trade in 32,000 plus posts here at EPJ, You won't find such confusion ever.
-Never once have I called NAFTA or PTT free trade, Indeed, it would be extremely difficult for you to find me saying anything positive about NAFTA or PTT (Though they are better than Trump trade).
+Never once have I called NAFTA or TPP free trade, Indeed, it would be extremely difficult for you to find me saying anything positive about NAFTA or TPP (Though they are better than Trump trade).

 Because one is against Trump trade does not mean that one is in favor of crony trade as opposed to free trade.

 That said, the distinctions that exists between free trade, crony trade, and Trump trade must be understood,